 This isn’t hypothetical.
 Science has proven that when you practice and develop your skills, you are accessing new brain patterns that did previously did not exist.
 This is exactly the way children learn to walk, talk and eventually develop into adults.

 This insight is extremely important.
 So many students never really change.
 Why?
 Because they haven’t learned HOW to rewire themselves.
-Its not really that hard.
+It’s not really that hard.
 If you understand the process – it will help you recreate your swing and improve.
-However there is a critical factor to this process – you must TRUST it.
-In other words you must believe in it.
+However, there is a critical factor in this process – you must TRUST it.
+In other words, you must believe in it.

 Moe Norman said: “I don’t know how to swing it badly”

 What he was really saying is that his wiring, the neural programs in his head, only fire in the direction of a perfect golf swing.
 He was saying that he had wired himself this way.
 When I asked him how he did this he said: “You have to believe in yourself”.

 At first, I thought this meant that I needed to have confidence.
 I have learned since that this wasn’t really what he meant.
 Let me explain.
 Heres is where I go deep.

 But before I do, let me speak to you as a friend – a friend who cares about you but also as a friend who wants to kick you in the pants.
 You know, a little tough love.
 Let me tell you that, I bet you know how your oil is changed, how the car turns, the driveshaft, the combustion engine etc. I bet you know how your cell phone works and can operate your coffee maker like a champ.
 Yes, most of us know how our machines operate.
 But we don’t have a clue about how our brain works.
 Don’t you think it’s time you started asking yourself “How do I work and how does my brain work?”
 If you don’t start learning this, you will be a product of your circumstances rather than a creator of them.

 Now, let’s learn a little about your brain.